-There is very little information about Jesus’ early life.
-Some Christian sources suggest that Jesus simply lived in Galilee during the age of 14 to 29 helping his father Joseph with their family business.
+There is very little information about the early life and the missing years of Jesus.
+Some Christian sources suggest that Jesus simply lived in Galilee from the age of 14 to 29 helping his father Joseph with their family business.
 However, Jesus was a well-known figure right from his birth.

 The gospels tell us that even Herod and his people were informed about the birth of a special baby boy.
 Also, Jesus was raised in a very small village where everybody knew each other from birth.
 It was almost impossible not to record anything from his life.